JoshuaO956/Sailbot_RUDR/README.md

 The firmware also integrates with the team's CAN bus library, subscribing to rudder setpoints from the navigation node and publishing current angle and status for telemetry.

 ### Encoder Firmware
 The encoder communicates via MODBUS over UARTThe MODBUS protocol layer was implemented by other members of the team, and I worked closely with them to integrate it into my firmware as a reusable encoder driver.

-Attached below in a block diagram of the overall design:
+Below is a block diagram illustrating the overall hardware and firmware design of the rudder control subsystem:

 <p align="center">
   <img width="865" alt="Block Diagram" src="https://github.com/user-attachments/assets/6eb97e8b-2fde-428a-9df5-7170de5df493" />
 </p>

-Attached below in an in-depth look of the closed-loop PI:
+---

+### 🔁 Closed-Loop PI Controller

+The diagram below provides a closer look at the **closed-loop PI control structure**, showing how angle feedback, motor drive, and control logic are interconnected:

 <p align="center">
   <img width="1039" alt="Closed-Loop PID" src="https://github.com/user-attachments/assets/f029621a-d185-4a7c-afb2-47f16a94de04" />
 </p>

 ## Validation Approach
 First thin is to check the hardware and see if it works as intended.